ysndr/MSc-Thesis/chapter/related-work.md

 Hence, the Debug Adapter Protocol, as maintained by Microsoft and implemented in the VSCode Editor, aims to separate the language specific implementation of debuggers from the UI integration.
 Following the idea of the LSP, the DAP specifies a communication format between debuggers and editors.
 Since debuggers are fairly complicated software, the integration of editor communication should not prompt new developments of debuggers.
-Instead, the DAP assumes a possible intermediate debugger adapter do perform and interface with existing debuggers such as `LLDB`, `GDB`, `node-debug` and others[@DAP-impls].
+Instead, the DAP assumes a possible intermediate debugger adapter do perform and interface with existing debuggers such as `LLDB`, `GDB`, `node-debug` and others[@DebugAdapters].

-Following the named protocols, Jeanjean et al. envision a future [@reifying] where all kinds of software tools are developed as protocol based services independent of and shared by different IDEs and Editors.
+Following the named protocols, Jeanjean et al. envision a future [@jeanjeanIDECodeReifying2021] where all kinds of software tools are developed as protocol based services independent of and shared by different IDEs and Editors.
 Taking this idea further, they call for a Protocol Specification that allows to describe language protocols on a higher level.
 Such a protocol, they claim, could enable editor maintainers to implement protocol clients more easily by utilizing automated generation from Language Service Protocol Specifications.
 Additionally, it could allow different Language Services to interact with and depend on other services.